deftasparagusanaconda/gapprox/README.md

 import graphapproximator as ga

 mypoints = [ (1,1), (2,3), (4,3), (-2,-1), (-4,-5), (5,7) ]
-print(ga.line(mypoints))
+approx = ga.line(mypoints)

+print(approx)

-# f(x) = 0.2 + 1.1333333333333333*x
+# f(x) = 0.2 + 1.1333333333*x
 ```
 ---
 ## ⚙️ how it works

+importing graphapproximator immediately spawns an *Engine* because 99% of the time, thats what youre here for!

 ![engine.webp](<https://github.com/deftasparagusanaconda/graphapproximator/blob/main/documentation/diagrams/engine.webp> "engine.webp")

-each interface (API/CLI/GUI/webUI) talks to a single *"Engine"* instance
+each interface (API/CLI/GUI/webUI) talks to a single *Engine* instance
 this object manages your current configuration of generator, expression, interpolator, ...
-the _Engine_ also exposes a list of available modules (generators, expressions, interpolators, ...)
+the *Engine* also exposes a list of available modules (generators, expressions, interpolators, ...)

 input: provided by API/CLI/GUI/webUI
 parser: decodes string input into symbolic math input
-interpolator: converts discrete points into a smooth function, then samples it
+interpolator: turns scattered points into a smooth function, then samples it
 generator: generates parameters for an expression
 expression: turns parameters into a math expression
 output: passed to API/CLI/GUI/webUI